Roots and Radishes

 Jump to Recipe·Print Recipe·Leave a Review

-These creamy and delicious pumpkin pie overnight oats are a nourishing, make-ahead breakfast that taste like pumpkin pie!
+These creamy pumpkin overnight oats are a nourishing, make-ahead pumpkin breakfast inspired by pie!
 With real pumpkin and cozy spices in every bite, you'll look forward to waking up to a healthy, easy breakfast that tastes like dessert.
-All you need a few simple ingredients and 10 minutes of hands-on time to prepare before chilling in the fridge overnight!
+All you need a few simple ingredients and 10 minutes of hands-on time to prep.
+Let the fridge do the rest!

 Pecan-topped pumpkin pie overnight oats sprinkled in a small white bowl with spoon. this recipe